yduke/corona-virus-data/README.md

 1. Place the shortcode `[cov2019]` or  `[cov2019all]` in your post or page anywhere you want to display a chart to show the virus data.

+## How to use

+Put shortcodes into any of your WordPress page or post to show data in different way.

+* `[cov2019]` Showing bacsic data of world and a country you select.

+* `[cov2019all]` Showing data of all countries in a talbe.

+* `[cov2019map]` Showing a map with data of each country.

 ## Versioning